Lawsuit makes new rape allegation against Harvey Weinstein

 - Sears closing Tacoma Mall store, scores of others as sales plunge

+“She knew that Weinstein could and would destroy her if she complained about his sexual misconduct,” the lawsuit said.

-The lawsuit is seeking class-action status to represent what it says is hundreds of women victimized by Weinstein and what it describes as his enablers.
+Besides Thompson, two other women made new claims in the lawsuit, which seeks class-action status to represent hundreds of other women it says were victimized by Weinstein and what it described as his enablers.

+The lawsuit seeks unspecified damages as well as retribution for class members’ loss of work opportunities and “devastating damage” to their careers.
+It alleges racketeering, witness tampering, mail and wire fraud, assault, civil battery, negligent supervision and retention and intentional infliction of emotional distress.

+A lawyer for Weinstein did not immediately respond to a request to comment.
+Weinstein has denied sexually assaulting anyone.